 At 1902 Software, we’ve seen our fair share of companies who wanted to replace their developers due to various reasons—like slow response to small jobs, too many errors in the system, underperformance, too-often ignored emails, etc.—but found themselves unable to turn their project over to us without first going through a grueling process to get a full copy of their system (including the source code), disrupting their business, and sometimes also having to pay a hefty unexpected fee because of some form of lock-in.

 This problem can manifest on a smaller scale, too, with proprietary modules installed in otherwise open-source systems.
 For example, even if your webshop is developed with Magento Open Source, it will still take some effort to switch to another developer if the webshop uses modules that are proprietary to your developer.
-In these cases, the customer will then be required to pay for the modules either in full, or through a monthly subscription.
+In these cases, the client will then be required to pay for the modules either in full, or through a monthly subscription.
 Alternatively, the new developer will have to find a different module or custom-develop modules with the same functionality.

 Modified open source